-The legal experts at Mike Bell Accident & Injury Lawyers are invaluable when helping you create a clear timeline along with a cause and effect example of how a doctor’s failure to meet a reasonable standard of care led to your complications directly.
+The Birmingham medical malpractice lawyers at Mike Bell Accident & Injury Lawyers are invaluable when helping you create a clear timeline along with a cause-and-effect example of how a doctor’s failure to meet a reasonable standard of care led to your complications directly.

-Next, our lawyers will have to prove that the doctor’s failure to meet the reasonable standard of care resulted in your injury and that the injury directly caused damages to you.
+Next, our Birmingham medical malpractice lawyers will have to prove that the doctor’s failure to meet the reasonable standard of care resulted in your injury and that the injury directly caused damages to you.
 Damages can include everything from the cost of additional operations, medical care, and rehabilitation needed because of the mistake, to the pain and suffering the surviving family goes through if the medical malpractice error caused a loved one to lose their life.

 For instance, if a surgeon makes an error that causes a patient to become paralyzed, our lawyers can paint a clear picture for negotiation and the jury about how your life will be like now that you can’t walk.
 This can include all things from being unable to resume work in your previous field of employment to the pain and suffering caused by being unable to participate in pursuing your hobbies and raising your family as you once were.

 Determining the total damages in a medical malpractice case can be quite complicated, and it's essential to hire personal injury lawyers who have extensive experience with the nuances involved in the process, like the team of Birmingham medical malpractice attorneys at Mike Bell Accident & Injury Lawyers.